 The Board of Directors is comprised of League officers, Presidents and Representatives from each team in the League.
 The Board meets throughout the year in order to provide a quality summer program for Irvine youth.

 Nancy Albers and Mike Flynn, Irvine residents, working with Dion Gray and Dave Tungate, Community Services, and Deanna Manning, Director of Community Services for the City of Irvine, founded the league in 1985.
 There were 260 swimmers on five teams that first season.
-Now, representing twenty teams, over 2500 swimmers participated in the 2017 season.
+Now, representing twenty-two teams, over 2700 swimmers participated in the 2018 season.